osjacky430/epf/README.md

 # TODO
 1. support multi-thread or coroutine (make example benchmarkable first...)
 2. make it harder to misuse (this is a bit vague, basically, I need to come back to some classes since some of them should be treated specially, but I haven't think about it thoroughly)
-3. make it easy to install
+3. make it easy to install, or let user specify what group of header to install (e.g. unscentedPF target, extendedPF target)
 4. adapt to ros (this can only be done after #3)
 5. more example
+6. need to understand prng in c++ library (am I using it correctly?)
+7. high dimensional state benchmarking (?)

 # Reference
 1. particle-filter-tutorial